-Global Health Limited and the Board are committed to achieving and demonstrating the highest standards of corporate governance.
-The Company’s corporate governance framework was reviewed in 2003 in light of the best practice recommendations released by the Australian Stock Exchange Corporate Governance Council in March 2003.
-The Board continues to review the framework and practices to ensure they meet the interests of shareholders.
-The Company and its controlled entities together are referred to as the Group in this statement.
+Global Health Limited and the board is committed to achieving and demonstrating the highest standards of corporate governance.
+The board continually reviews the company’s corporate governance framework in light of the best practice recommendations released by the Australian Stock Exchange Corporate Governance Council and to ensure the company’s practices meet the interests of shareholders.
+The company and its controlled entities together are referred to as the group in this statement.

 The audit committee is also responsible for the nomination of the external auditor and review of the adequacy of the scope and quality of the annual statutory audit and half year statutory review.

 The board of Directors is responsible for the corporate governance of the company.
 The Directors are responsible to the shareholders for the performance of the company in both the short and the longer term and seek to balance sometimes competing objectives in the best interests of the group as a whole.
 The board is also responsible for setting the strategic direction and establishing the policies of the group.
 The focus is to enhance the interests of shareholders and other key stakeholders and to ensure the group is properly managed.

 Day to day management of the group’s affairs and the implementation of the corporate strategy and policy initiatives are formally delegated by the board to the Managing Director and Senior Executives.
 A description of the company’s main corporate governance practices is set out below.

 - Providing strategic guidance to the company including contributing to the development of, and approving the corporate strategy;

 - Reviewing and approving business plans, the annual budget and financial plans including available resources and major capital expenditure initiatives;